How to Sharpen a Pencil For Drawing – Read This FIRST

 Next step is to smooth down the wooden exposed area.
 Using some medium-grit sandpaper you can get this part done.
 I am using the sandstone that came with my General’s pencil set which is what it was intended for.

-You could probably get one of those block-shaped thingy’s that are used for mani’s and pedi’s (places like Sally Beauty carry these.) as long as it’s a med-grit it will work well for this too.
+If you don’t have a drawing sandstone like this, you could probably get one of those block-shaped thingy’s that are used for mani’s and pedi’s (places like Sally Beauty carry these.) as long as it’s a med-grit it will work well for this too.

 Do Conventional Sharpeners Work?